 Fix 2: Reinstall the printer driver

-If your print jobs still get stuck in queue, the main cause is a wrong or outdated printer driver.
+If your print jobs still get stuck in a queue, the main cause is a wrong or outdated printer driver.
 So you should update your printer driver to see if it fixes your problem.

 There are two ways to update your printer driver: manually or automatically.

 Option 1: Install the printer driver manually

 Printer manufacturers such as HP, Canon, Brother, Dell, Epson keep releasing new printer drivers to fix bugs and improve performance.
 To get them, you can go to your printer manufacturer’s website (always in the Support or Download section) and download the latest driver and install it manually.

 - HP: HP software and Driver Downloads